 - 1. Export data for all schools from the School Directory including variables from Appendix D. - 2.
 Include only schools that are classified as active. - 3.
-Exclude schools that are classified as Adult, Alternative, or Career and Technical Education schools. - 4.
-Exclude private schools and districts with district or school numbers greater than 9000. - 5.
+Exclude private schools and districts with district or school numbers greater than 9000. - 4.
 Exclude the following state agency districts that are not included in reporting on the Report Card: - a.
 Department of Children's Services (District number 970). - b.
 Department of Corrections (District number 971). - c.
 Department of Mental Health (District number 972). - d.
-Public/Private School System (District number 990). - 6.
-Exclude schools that only serve grades Pre-K, P3, P4, or Grade N, or any combination of these. - 7.
+Public/Private School System (District number 990). - 5.
 Exclude all homeschool or homebound schools with school numbers equal to 981 or 975.